AI and LLMs

 4. The model fixes them and the loop repeats.

-With one or two iterations, the success rate approaches 100%.
+Each iteration reduces the errors to those the validator reports; the process ends when the document validates.
 This loop does not exist for Markdown: there is nothing to validate against.

 Example of a template included in the prompt: